debalid/short-url/README.md

 ## Overview

-A simple HTTP service to short any arbitrary URL to 10 symbols exactly with Redis as a storage.
+A simple HTTP service to shorten an arbitrary URL to exactly 10 symbols with Redis as a storage.

 For each new unique URL a unique hash of `[A-Za-z0-9_]{10}` is generated.
 The hash is a representation of Long in Base63 (26 for `A-Z`, 26 for `a-z`, 10 for `0-9`, 1 for `_`) according to following schema: